 Not Having A Backup Plan Or Emergency Fund

-As soon as you begin preparing for something like an emergency fund, make sure to build in some sort of backup plan that’s not directly linked to your savings.
+As soon as you begin preparing for something like an emergency fund, build in some backup plan that’s not directly linked to your savings.

 Whether it is through opening up another bank account in case the first one gets frozen or hacked or having a stack of cash hidden away somewhere other than at home (in case there’s a break-in).

-Just make sure that you have some sort of safety net set up so that if something does happen and goes wrong with what you were relying on, you won’t be stuck.
+Just make sure that you have some safety net set up to handle things if something happens and goes wrong with what you were relying on.

 Not Setting Up Auto-Payments For Your Bills

-If you’re not already taking advantage of having a debit card and auto-payments for your bills, what are you even doing with your life?
-It’s so much easier than writing checks (which can get lost in the mail) or using paper money which is easily misplaced.
+What are you even doing with your life if you still need to start using a debit card and auto-payments for your bills?
+It’s much easier than writing checks (which can get lost in the mail) or using paper money, which is easily misplaced.

 It also makes sure that all of your payments are being made on time without you needing to remember any due dates!

 Need some motivation to get started?
-Make this a New Year’s resolution and break bad money habits for good.
+Make this a New Year’s resolution and break bad money habits.

 Not Being Aware Of Your Credit Report And Score